1 Hour / 1 CE

 • Intended Audience

-This training is designed for intermediate-level mental health and allied professionals who conduct family court evaluations using the MMPI-3.
-It is particularly relevant for those specializing in forensic psychology, clinical psychology, or psychiatry, and who have experience in psychological assessment, child custody evaluations, and parental fitness assessments.
-The program is suitable for professionals working in family court, forensic, and clinical settings, as well as other allied fields.
+This training is intended for mental health and allied professionals who conduct family court evaluations using the MMPI-3, particularly those specializing in forensic psychology, clinical psychology, or psychiatry, and who have expertise in psychological assessment, child custody evaluations, and parental fitness assessments.

 • Experience Level